 We provide an Annual Report for parents/carers on their child's progress throughout the whole school.
 We also hold two parents' evenings, autumn and spring to provide verbal midyear reports for parents on how their child is progressing.
-Where a child is receiving SEND Support, we talk to parents regularly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the child and the school.
+In nursery parents receive termly feedback in report format or face to face meetings.
+Where a child is receiving SEND Support, we talk to parents regularly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the child and the school or nursery.
 This information is reflected on the My Plan and My Plan +, which is updated every twelve (12) weeks, in accordance with the Graduated Pathway guidance.
 Parents/carers are given extra time at parents' evening to discuss these but extra meetings are planned for any longer discussions required when necessary.
-The My Plan and My Plan + discussions are led by the class teacher, supported by the Head of School or SENDCo where appropriate.
+The My Plan and My Plan + discussions are led by the class teacher or nursery practitioner, supported by the Head of School or SENDCo where appropriate.
 It provides an opportunity for the parent/carer to share their concerns and, together with the class teacher, agree their aspirations for the child.
 These discussions will allow sufficient time to explore the parents'/carers views and to plan effectively.
 The views of the child are included in these discussions.
 This is through involving the child in all or part of the discussion itself, or gathering their views as part of the preparation.
-A record of the outcomes, action and support agreed through the discussion are kept and shared with all the appropriate school staff.
+A record of the outcomes, action and support agreed through the discussion are kept and shared with all the appropriate school or nursery staff.
 This record is given to the child's parents/carers.
 The school's management information system is updated as appropriate.
-If it is agreed by the school, parents and any agencies working with the child, that the child is now working in line with their peers and their learning can be met by high quality first teaching suitably differentiated and personalised, then the child can be removed from SEND Support records.
+If it is agreed by the school or nursery, parents and any agencies working with the child, that the child is now working in line with their peers and their learning can be met by high quality first teaching suitably differentiated and personalised, then the child can be removed from SEND Support records.